Puppets/marionette-changelog-detail/README.md

 The biggest change here is that the directory structure of the built files has changed.
 Be sure to update your build process to reference the new files, especially if you use UMD Marionette!

+##### jQuery deferred objects can now be replaced via the global `Marionette.Deferred` object.

+You can now replace the jQuery.Deferred constructor used by Marionette so that you can use your own deferred implementation by setting Marionette.Deferred to your preferred implementation.

 #### Applications and Modules